DOI10.47051/VOZL5507

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1315 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet microrhynchus comes from the Greek mikros (=small) and rhynchos (=snout).

 See it in the wild: Throughout most of their distribution, Short-nosed Ground Snakes are unlikely to be seen more than once every few months.
 However, in the town Mindo individuals may be found every week.
 It is easier to find these snakes right after sunset during a warm night in private reserves maintained by lodges such as Yellow House Lodge, Séptimo Paraíso Lodge, and El Monte Lodge.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures nearby forest border.
+The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures near forest borders.
 One two-hour targeted search in a pasture near Mindo yielded 16 individuals of this species.6

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).